Unlock your property’s potential with home equity loans in Costa Rica

 All recorded and titled property has a Plano Cadastro, also known as a Survey Plan.

-It details the property’s boundaries, the total size, ownership, the Folio Real number, and the date it was registered, among other things.
+It details the property’s boundaries, total size, ownership, Folio Real number, and registration date, among other information.
 Planos in Costa Rica can be found in the Registro Nacional (Public Registry) and the property’s municipality.

 What is a Folio Real number?